Whitefish Bay High School

 Whitefish Bay High School is a comprehensive public secondary school located in the village of Whitefish Bay, Wisconsin, United States.
-Enrollment is 947 students, in grades 9 through 12.
+Enrollment is around 950 students, in grades 9 through 12.

 The school newspaper, the Tower Times, and the school yearbook, The Tower, both refer to the school building's five-story tower and facade that rise over the main entrance.
+The central original building and tower, completed in 1932, were designed by Herbert W. Tullgren, a prominent Milwaukee architect.

 The school colors are blue and grey.
 The school's mascot is the "Blue Duke".
-Whitefish Bay is a member of the North Shore Sports Conference.
+Whitefish Bay is a member of the North Shore Conference for athletic competition.

+In their 2025 rankings, U.S. News & World Report ranked Whitefish Bay High School first in Wisconsin and #157 in the country.

 Activities

 Student extracurricular activities include student government, forensics (individual events), debate, drama, and sports.
 A student activity fair is held in September to publicize clubs and activities.

 Music

 Whitefish Bay High School offers choir, orchestra and band programs to its students in all grades.
 The orchestra has biennial overseas concerts/trips and the band has an annual stateside trip for seniors.

 Athletics

 The school sports program offers the following sports: